TennerL/Razor/Readme.md

 Im deploying the app with VS 2022 directly to my IIS Webserver

+The application as it is provides safe and efficient directory browsing and file fetching from an external source.
+It also comes with built-in user management features, role management and enables setting custom access rules for individual files.

+For future development I'd like to add:

+- Multimedia features e.g. embedded Image and video viewing, maybe thumbnails

+- Option to upload files

+- Destinction between userdirectorys.
+As it is, it only supports one remote source

+- Making file fetching even more secure with an generated "access token" or some sort like that

+- Maybe later adding Nextcloud-like features

 To Initialize the Database:

 >dotnet tool install --global dotnet-ef